elixir-lang/elixir/README.md

 To be implemented/written.

-### General boolean operators
+### Logical operators and control-flow

-Elixir provides three general boolean operators.
-They are called *general* because they accept any object as argument.
+Elixir provides three operators that accept any object as argument.
 We will see later that some operators (inherited from Erlang) accept strictly boolean values.

 <table>
 <tr>